shajirhaider/FCM_with_Vue_Java/README.md

 # fcm_with_vue_java
-At first create your add your App in the Firebase Console.
+At first add your App in the Firebase Console.
 ### vue js
 for installing all the vue js dependency run